leontoddjohnson/etc/content/docs/coding/swons/_index.md

 - **ENC (clockwise)**: select a note
 - **ENC (counter clockwise)**: place the note on the scale
-- **KEY + ENC**: add/remove the last note of the sequence (up to 16 notes)\*
+- **KEY + ENC**: add/remove the last note of the sequence (up to 16 notes)[^fn:new]

-\**New notes are randomly placed.*
+[^fn:new]: New notes are the first of the window.

 ## window

-Each sequence consists of notes from the scale within a window\* of the main scale (see below).
+Each sequence consists of notes from the scale within a window of 15 chromatic notes of the main scale (see below).
 The window is indicated by lights for each in-scale note.
 The root notes are brightest, natural notes are less bright, sharps and flats are dim, and notes off the scale are dark.

-\**The "window" spans 15 semitones (2 semitones over a full octave).*

 - **ENC**: define the window for the ring
 - **KEY + ENC**: increment the scale window in octaves